 3 Environmental Benefits of Going Paperless

 Schools use large quantities of paper each day throughout the school year.
-While some paper might pile up in administrative offices, others get discarded after use.
+While some paper is stored in administrative offices, other pieces of paper get discarded after use.
 Teachers across grades and disciplines use vast amounts of paper for classwork and worksheets, homework, tests, permission slips, progress reports, and report cards.

 Your school can reduce how much it contributes to waste collection and landfills by going paperless.
 This option reduces the amount of trash in landfills and creates more sustainable solutions to better support the planet.